natcabrera107/readqueue/README.md

 # ReadQueue

-A shared reading-list app for tracking and discussing papers and books.
-Add items with a status (To-Read / Reading / Done) and tags, search and filter them, and leave comments on each one.
+ReadQueue is a shared reading-list web app for research groups, study groups, or book clubs.
+Members keep a common queue of **papers** and **books**, track each item's reading progress (To-Read / Reading / Done), organize items with tags, search and filter the list, and discuss each item through threaded comments.

+The frontend is rendered entirely on the client with vanilla JavaScript, talking to a REST API backed by Node, Express, and MongoDB.

 ## Author